 Skilled Bone Treatment Specialists

-As board-certified periodontists, our doctors are specialists in the treatment and care of the bone that surrounds teeth.
-In addition, we are nationally recognized leaders in preventative dental care, and we take every measure to help you maintain optimum oral health.
+As board-certified periodontists, Dr. Bakuri is a specialist in the treatment and care of the bone that surrounds teeth.
+In addition, he is a nationally recognized leader in preventative dental care, and he takes every measure to help you maintain optimum oral health.

 Treatment for bone loss needs to be taken seriously and efficiently.
 When bone loss does occur, we are well equipped to handle it.

 While bone is sometimes thought of as hard and static, it is, in fact, continually changing and reforming, and, to be healthy, bone requires a stimulus.
 After a tooth is lost or extracted, as much as 25% of the bone that previously held the tooth in place is lost in the first year alone due to lack of stimulation.
 Full-force chewing—provided by healthy teeth or implant-supported false teeth—stimulates the jawbone to keep it strong; without that stimulus, the body resorbs the bone tissue into the body.

 Other common causes of bone loss include the following:

 - Gum disease – With periodontitis (gum disease), the bone is eaten away by bacterial plaque and calculus.
 As the disease progresses in severity, so does the bone loss.